haofeng666/git/readme.txt

-git is a version controlled system git is free and powerful
+git is a  controlled system
+git is free and powerful
+git good
+git hello